 The following are the main causes:

-· Diet (controllable)
+2. Diet (controllable)

-· Underlying medical conditions (thyroid and kidney disorders, partly controllable)
+3. Underlying medical conditions (thyroid and kidney disorders, partly controllable)

 4. Overweight (controllable)

 5. Inactive lifestyle (controllable)

-· Smoking (controllable)
+7. Smoking (controllable)

-Your genes can give you cells that don’t remove LDL cholesterol from your blood efficiently, but there could also be an excessive production of cholesterol and triglyceride (another important fat) by liver.
+Your genes can give you liver cells that don’t remove LDL cholesterol from your blood efficiently, but there could also be an excessive production of cholesterol and triglyceride (another important fat) by liver.
 In such cases, your total cholesterol will usually be well over 6.5 mmol/L.